solown/ServeurWEB_PROJET/README.md

 # ServeurWEB_PROJET

-Developement of an application based on tinder app.
-Matching optimization to create couple between godfather/godmother and godson/goddaughter.
+Find the right one is a website made to bring student together.
+Swipe profils of other students and match to find your godfather or godson !

+Features :
+	Create a account and reset your password with swiftemailer Swipe through accounts
+	Update your profil by changing your picture or description See other's students profils

+Soon to be implement :
+	Stay connected
+	Errors management when uploading a picture

 How to use our apps :

 Go on the website : https://tinder.student.elwinar.com/ServeurWEB_Projet/site/accueil.html

-Sign up with you mail ENT Paris Descartes and password,confirm your email adresse, log in and start match
+Sign up with you mail ENT Paris Descartes and password,confirm your email adresse, log in and start to match